cindypan1999/cindypan1999.github.io/_posts/25-10-12-china-week-2.md

 <img src="/pictures/china/zhanghotel.jpg"/>

-#### 5/26
+#### May 26

 In the morning, our first stop was the Bailong elevator.
 The ride into the mountains was breathtaking.
 We drove through the valleys with famous vertical pillars towering over us.
 The elevator, both scenic and efficient, rocketed us to the tops of the pillars, where we began a promenade that brought us to the most iconic viewpoints where we looked down into the valley at the pillars.
 This area was called Yuanjiajie.
 One of these viewpoints included the mountain featured in Avatar, which has now been named Avatar mountain.

 <img src="/pictures/china/monkey.jpg"/>

 The monkeys stole the show for me.
-I’ve never seen monkeys in the wild before, and I was so excited to see them!!
+I’ve never seen monkeys in the wild before, and they far exceeded my expectations.
 Their eyes resemble human eyes which made me feel a bond with them, though likely imaginary.
 We saw tons and tons of monkeys, some eating, some stealing food from tourists, babies clutching their mothers, etc.

 <img src="/pictures/china/sam.jpg"/>